 Stage 4 reading - Author perspective and bias

-Students will identify author perspective in texts.
+Students will learn to identify author perspective in texts.
 Students will learn to find evidence in the text to understand author perspective.

 - EN4-2A: effectively uses a widening range of processes, skills, strategies and knowledge for responding to and composing texts in different media and technologies

 National Literacy Learning Progression

 - UnT11: analyses the credibility and validity of primary and secondary sources (comprehension); identifies subtle contradictions and inconsistencies in texts (process)